 Prevents pregnancy and treats heavy menstrual bleeding.
 This is an intrauterine device (IUD), which is a reversible form of birth control.
 This IUD slowly releases levonorgestrel, a hormone.
-It is used to prevent pregnancy for up to five years.
-It is also used to treat heavy menstrual bleeding.
+It is used to prevent pregnancy and to treat heavy menstrual bleeding.
 An IUD works best in women who have had at least one child.

 Liletta, Mirena, SkylaThere may be other brand names for this medicine.

 How to Use This Medicine:

 - Your IUD has a string or "tail" which is made of plastic thread.
 About one or two inches of this string hangs into your vagina.
 You cannot see this string, and it will not cause problems when you have sex.
-Check your IUD string every few days during the first few months that you have your IUD.
-After that, check the string after each monthly period.
+Check your IUD after each monthly period.
 You may not be protected against pregnancy if you cannot feel the string or if you feel plastic.
 Do the following to check the placement of your IUD:

 - Wash your hands with soap and warm water.
 Dry them with a clean towel.

 - Bend your knees and squat low to the ground.

-- Gently put your index (pointing) finger high inside your vagina.
-The cervix is at the top of the vagina and feels like the tip of your nose.
+- Gently put your index finger high inside your vagina.
+The cervix is at the top of the vagina.
 Find the IUD string coming from your cervix.
 Never pull on the string.
 You should not be able to feel the plastic of the IUD itself.
 Wash your hands after you are done checking your IUD string.